RedNetJAG/Human-Activity-Recognition-Using-Smartphones/README.md

 4.Appropriately labels the data set with descriptive variable names: it extracts the colnames from 'MeanStdFinal' to a character vector, removes '()' and replaces characters to make them friendly, re-labeling the colnames of the data set.

+Finally, to create a second, independent tidy data set with the average of each variable for each activity and each subject, 'run_analysis.R' remove 'activityId' beacause is redundant (MeanStdFinal has the column 'activityType'), melts MeanStdFinal, telling it that the id var are "activityType" and "subjectId", to compute the average for each of them.
+Then it casts the molten data frame 'AverageData' into the data frame 'Average', the result for the point 5.
+Once it obtain the the average of each variable for each activity and each subject, run_analysis.R wirtes the result 'Average' into a txt file, "TidyData.txt".